 Show all answers | Hide all answers

-Probation is a sentence where an offender remains in the community under supervision.
+Probation is a sentence in which an individual remains in the community under supervision.
 Parole is a conditional release from incarceration under conditions similar to probation.

-Telephone the Lehigh County Adult Probation office at (610) 782-3933 and ask to speak to the supervising PO.
-The receptionist will be able to tell you who the supervising PO is and how long the offender is on supervision for.
+Telephone the Lehigh County Adult Probation/Parole Department at 610-782-3933 and ask to speak with the supervising officer.
+The receptionist will be able to tell you who the supervising officer is and how long the individual is on supervision.

 Show all answers | Hide all answers